Mary Hill Cole

 Professor of Art History

 Sara Nair James, Professor of Art History, holds a BA in art from Mary Baldwin College, an MA in humanities (Medieval Studies) from Old Dominion University, and a PhD in art history (Italian Renaissance) from the University of Virginia.
 She has taught art history and interdisciplinary courses at Mary Baldwin since 1991.
 Her courses include Ancient, Medieval, Italian Renaissance, Northern Renaissance, Baroque, and Early English art and architecture.
 During May Term, she leads groups of Mary Baldwin students on a trip — usually to Italy — to share her knowledge of, and enthusiasm for art, history, and contemporary culture.
 Dr. James has received travel grants for research from the Mednick Foundation, ARTstor, the Kress Foundation and the Ross and Yum Arnold Fund.
-For spring 2007, she has received her second appointment to the American Academy in Rome as a Visiting Scholar.
+For her sabbatical in the spring semester of 2014, she received her third appointment to the American Academy in Rome as a Visiting Scholar.
 She contributes regularly to the Sixteenth Century Journal, the Renaissance Quarterly ,and Historians of British Art as a book reviewer.
-She has presented her scholarship at numerous regional, national, and international conferences, with the most recent being at the National Portrait Gallery and the Courtauld Institute of Art in London.
+She has presented her scholarship at numerous regional, national, and international conferences, including the College Art Association, the Renaissance Society of America, and Making Art in Tudor Britain at the National Portrait Gallery and the Courtauld Institute of Art in London.
 Her publications include a chapter, “Vasari on Signorelli: The Origins of the Grand Manner of Painting,” in Reading Vasari (Philip Wilson, 2005) and a book, entitled Signorelli and Fra Angelico at Orvieto: Liturgy, Poetry and a Vision of the End-time, (Ashgate Publishing, 2003).
 She currently has a book manuscript ready for publication entitled, Art in England from the Saxons through the Tudors.
-Her website address is: http://www.mbc.edu/faculty/sjames/.
+Her website address is: http://www.mbc.edu/sarajames/

 Kennedy holds an MFA from Vermont College and a PhD from Purdue University.
 She is the author of four books of poems, including Consider the Lilies (David Robert Books 2004), Double Exposure (Cleveland State University Press Open Competition Winner 2003), and Flow Blue (Elixir Press Prize in Poetry Winner 2002).
 Kennedy has received grants from the National Endowment for the Arts, the Virginia Commission for the Arts, and the National Endowment for the Humanities.
 She is a contributing editor for Shenandoah and West Branch.